-• 4.0 - 3.75 \$500 • SAT - 1200+ \$250
+- 4.0 3.75 \$500 SAT 1200+ \$250

-• 3.74 - 3.5 \$250 • ACT - 25+ \$250
+- 3.74 3.5 \$250 ACT 25+ \$250

-• 3.49 - 3.0 \$100 • CLT - 80+ \$250
+- 3.49 3.0 \$100 CLT 80+ \$250

-Alumni Legacy Scholarship: This scholarship is awarded to the on-campus children of alumni of SFWBC.
+Alumni Legacy Scholarship: This scholarship is awarded to dependent children of SFWBC alumni who live on-campus.
 This scholarship is awarded at a rate of \$250 per semester for up to eight semesters.

-Children of Full-time Christian Workers Scholarship: This scholarship is awarded to the on-campus children of full-time Christian workers.
+Children of Full-time Christian Workers Scholarship: This scholarship is awarded to the on-campus dependent children of full-time Christian workers.
 A full-time Christian worker is defined as follows: a pastor, associate pastor, evangelist, missionary, and/or full-time Christian day school worker.
 The following scale shows the per semester award for up to eight semesters:

-- FT Christian Worker is head of household \$750 FT Christian Worker is not head of household \$250 - Both parents are FT Christian Workers \$1,000
+- FT Christian Worker is head of household \$750 - FT Christian Worker is not head of household \$250 - Both parents are FT Christian Workers \$1,000

 Christian Worker Scholarship: This scholarship is awarded to any student, regardless of residency, who is currently employed (30+ hours) by a like-minded Christian ministry as defined by the Christian Service manual.
 This does not include student teaching or internships.
-The award is based upon the student's class load and is given each semester for up to eight semesters: Full-time (12+ hours) - \$500, 3/4-time (9-11 hours) - \$250, and 1/2-time (6-8 hours) - \$100.
+The scholarship is awarded at a rate of \$500 per semester for up to eight semesters.

 College Ensemble Scholarship: This scholarship will be \$3,300 per semester for two semesters.
 Each member will be required to travel for the College for one calendar year.
 Requirements are explained at the necessary audition held on campus as directed by the Music Chairperson.
-In situations where there is no tuition benefit for the student, he or she will be paid for their required summer travel at a rate of \$75 per day up to a maximum of \$325 per week.
+In situations where there is no tuition benefit for the student, he or she will be paid for their required summer travel at a rate of \$80 per day up to a maximum of \$360 per week.

-Family/Faculty Scholarship: Full tuition benefit for full-time employees, their spouses, and/or dependent children at SFWBC.
+Family/Faculty Scholarship: This scholarship grants a full tuition benefit for full-time employees, their spouses, and/or dependent children at SFWBC for up to ten semesters.